 Due to the changes in productive technique and the increase in the productivity of labour, all the values of commodities are continually fluctuating, like so many trains in a station pulling in and out at differing times.
 If you take any train as a standard which is moving off to gauge the movement of others, it would lead to confusion.
 Only by standing on the firm platform can you judge accurately what is happening.
 In relation to the changes of all goods, gold acts as the measure.
 Although the most stable, even this is in constant motion, as no commodity has a totally fixed value.

 Prices of commodities

 The law of value governs the price of goods.
 As explained earlier, the value of commodities is equal to the amount of labour contained in it.
 In theory, the value is equal to its price.
 Yet, in reality, the price of a commodity tends to be either above or below its real value.
 This fluctuation is caused by different influences on market price, such as the growth of monopoly.
 The differences of supply and demand also have a great effect.
 For instance, there may be a surplus of a commodity in the market, and the price that day may be far below the real value, or if there was a shortage, the price would rise above it.
 The effects of supply and demand have led bourgeois economists to believe that this law is the sole factor in determining price.
 What they were unable to explain was that prices always fluctuate around a definite level.
 What that level is, is not determined by supply and demand, but by the labour time spent in the articles' production.
 A lorry will always be more expensive than a plastic bucket.

 Some “clever” people have invented the theory that profits arise from buying cheap and selling dear.
-In Wage, Labour and Capital, Marx explains the nonsense of this argument:
+In Value, Price and Profit, Marx explains the nonsense of this argument:

 In obtaining the “factors of production”, the capitalist looks on the “labour market” as just another branch of the general market for commodities.
 The abilities and energies of the worker are seen as just another commodity.
 He advertises for so many “hands”.